MisanthropicBit/neotest-busted/README.md

 ## Running from the command line

-A `test-runner.lua` script is provided in the `scripts/` folder for running tests via the command line.
+A `test-runner.lua` script is provided for running tests via the command line.
 This is useful for running all tests during CI for example.

 If you do not provide a `minimal_init.lua` to set up your test environment, the script will look for one and source it.
 If you don't specify any tests to run,